 Delphi 5 is still one of the more popular Delphi versions.
 Delphi 5 was succeeded in 2001 by Delphi 6, a cross-platform version (with which it was also possible to develop on Linux).
 A year later, perhaps the best known version was released: Delphi 7.

 Delphi 5 is now more than twenty years old.
 Are you using an application that has been developed in this obsolete Delphi version?
 Then you are probably running into the limits of the development environment.
+It is probably difficult to upgrade or update a Delphi 5 application.
 At GDK Software we can easily convert your Delphi 5 application to the latest version.
 For this we use our own developed conversion tool.
 Want to know more?
 Read more about upgrading or updating Delphi or contact us!